rust-hosted-langs/book/booksrc/chapter-interp-tagged-ptrs.md

 still other types hidden from the language user.
 In the interest of clarity, we'll stick to a simple scheme.

-[^2]: Making space for an inline integer is a common use of a tag.
-It means any integer arithmetic that fits within the available bits will not require memory lookups into the heap to retrieve operands.
-In our case we've defined the numeric type as an `isize`.
-Since the 2 least significant bits are used for the tag, we will have to right-shift the value by 2 to extract the correct integer value.
-We'll go into this implementation in more depth in a later chapter.

 [1]: https://en.wikipedia.org/wiki/Tagged_pointer